IndraGunawan/symfony-docs/messenger.rst

     Whether messages handled by this handler should be cryptographically signed to prevent tampering.
 When enabled, messages are signed using HMAC with the application's secret key.
 Default: ``false``.

-    .. versionadded:: 7.4

-        The ``sign`` option was introduced in Symfony 7.4.

 .. _handler-subscriber-options: